Pursue a Doctor of Education in Organizational Leadership for Higher Education

 Advance Your Higher Education Career with an EdD in Organizational Leadership with an Emphasis in Higher Education Leadership

 Doctoral programs in higher education leadership prepare graduates to bring their vision for their schools into reality.
 According to the National Center for Education Statistics, undergraduate enrollment is on an upward trend.
-From 2000 to 2016, enrollment in degree-granting postsecondary institutions rose by 28 percent.
-From 2016 through 2027, undergraduate enrollment is projected to increase by an additional three percent.
-A growing and increasingly diverse student population raises the need for strategic thinkers among school leadership.
+Between 2000 and 2018, total undergraduate enrollment in degree-granting postsecondary institutions increased by 26 percent (from 13.2 million to 16.6 million students).
+By 2029, total undergraduate enrollment is projected to increase to 17.0 million students.* A growing and increasingly diverse student population raises the need for strategic thinkers among school leadership.
 Some career options that may be related to this degree may include the following:

 - Academic dean